thainamhoang/adasite/index.md

 Now that we have the theory settled, let's look at the data.
 We used [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) that contains the release year, name and plot descriptions.

-{% include analysis/year_histogram.html %}

-From the histogram above, we can see that there are quite a big amount of movies.
+From the histogram below, we can see that there are quite a big amount of movies.
 To cope with such quantities, we decided to run the analysis on decade basis.
 In other words all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following graphs use year 2012 as an example (388 nodes).

+{% include analysis/year_histogram.html %}

-We have already talked a lot about the "success".
-In the context of the movies we decided to use IMDB rating as the reflection of "success".
+We have already talked a lot about the "success" of a movie.
+In this analysis we decided to use IMDB rating as the proxy.
 We used freely accessible [IMDB ratings](https://developer.imdb.com/non-commercial-datasets/) and merged it with the existing data.
+Below you see that ratings are nicely distributed and mostly between 4 and 8.
+This is good to keep in mind when performing correlation analysis - one of the arguments is almost normally distributed and if it so for the other variable, we can use parametric methods.

 {% include analysis/hex.html %}

-Ratings are nicely distributed and mostly between 4 and 8.
-This is good to keep in mind when performing correlation analysis - one of the arguments is almost normally distributed and if it so for the other one, we can use parametric methods.

 ## What about the movies?

 We have found ways for quantifying the centrality of the node, but how about movies?
 There must be a way of representing our big corpus of data as graphs so that we could calculate the metrics we discussed above and measure their correlation with IMDB ratings.
-For that we came up with two
-alternative approaches, which include **embeddings** and **genres**.
+For that we came up with three alternative approaches, which include **embeddings** and **genres**.

 ### Embeddings